gelisam/git-slides/README.md

 You only need one file.
 That file will be your slides (notice the plural).
 Each change and save will create a new commit.
-Moving back and forth between slides will checkout the current working directory to the previous commit and next commit respectively and reload the buffer in vim.
+Moving back and forth between slides will checkout the previous or next commit respectively and reload the buffer in vim.

 Installation
 ------------